Petros Peloponnesios: Life

-Petros was born at Tripolis (Morea) between 1730 and 1740.
-According to Georgios Papadopoulos he was educated in the monastic communities of Smyrna.
+Petros was born at Tripolis, Rumelia Eyalet between 1730 and 1740.
+According to Georgios Papadopoulos he was educated in monastic communities of Smyrna.
 In 1764 he came to Constantinople to study with Ioannes Trapezountios, the Archon Protopsaltes, while Daniel like Ioannes student of Panagiotes Halacoğlu was Lampadarios at the Great Church of Constantinople.
 Petros could serve there as second domestikos who was usually in charge to notate the versions sung by the cantors with the higher ranks.
 Between 1770 and 1778 he served as lampadarios (leader of the left choir), until he became ill.

 Together with Iakovos the Protopsaltes, the first domestikos between 1764 and 1776, he followed the first Archon Protopsaltes Daniel as official teacher of the New Music School of the Patriarchate in 1776.
 He also taught Petros Byzantios he chose as second domestikos after being announced as lampadarios, and composed many exercises (mathemata) for his students.
 The term "mathemata" usually referred to the kalophonic way to embellish the old stichera (sticheron kalophonikon, anagrammatismos), the old heirmoi (heirmos kalophonikos), certain theotokia or kontakia.
 Its method was usually taught by John Koukouzeles' «Mega Ison».

 Within other musical traditions of the Ottoman Empire, Petros had a very exceptional knowledge of makamlar, probably even of Armenian chant, and even if he did not invent the new analytical way to use Middle Byzantine notation, he had the reputation to have a very profound understanding of music which enabled him to notate music after just have listened to it once, even music which was not composed according to the octoechos.
 He also had the reputation of being a rather intrigant musician.
 On the one hand, Hafiz invited him and were very eager to learn even makam melodies from him (probably rather a Greek way of developing them), on the other hand, he was called "Hırsız" (thief) and "Hoca Petros" (teacher), because he had many students coming from a different traditional background.
 Since he could easily memorise compositions and he liked to change them and perform them in such a convincing way, that some musicians asked for his "permission", before they published them.
 Petros was also strongly associated with the Mevlevi tekke in Peran.
 But he was not the first Archon Protopsaltes of the Great Church who had an interest in makam music documented by neume transcriptions of makam music, already Panagiotes Halacoğlu who preceded Ioannes as Archon Protopsaltes (ca. 1726–1736), had it.
 Halacoğlu's student Kyrillos Marmarinos transcribed makamlar into Byzantine neumes and both wrote treatises about it.
 Petros was in his forties, when he died during a plague in Constantinople which killed a third of its population.